McBarge: History

-In 2003, Marvel Entertainment and New Line Cinema rented the barge as a filming location for the 2004 film Blade: Trinity as the lair of the Nightstalkers.

-In June 2009, the McBarge's current owner, Gastown developer Howard Meakin, submitted a proposal to the Mission city council for a waterfront development on the Fraser River, with the former McBarge as the centrepiece.
+In 2003, Marvel Entertainment and New Line Cinema rented the barge as a filming location for the 2004 film Blade: Trinity.
+In June 2009, the McBarge's owner, Gastown developer Howard Meakin, submitted a proposal to the Mission city council for a waterfront development on the Fraser River, with the former McBarge as the centrepiece.
 Named "Sturgeon's on the Fraser", the development would include multiple restaurants and a marina complex, including paddlewheeler excursions and float plane service to Victoria and Nanaimo.
-As of August 2010, the proposal enjoyed local support, but awaited council approval.
 Concerns over float plane noise and other environmental issues meant the development was ultimately rejected.

-Other proposals that have been put forward without owner interest include using the barge as a homeless shelter to alleviate overcrowding in Vancouver's current temporary shelters.
+Another proposal that had been put forward without owner interest included using the barge as a homeless shelter to alleviate overcrowding in Vancouver's temporary shelters.

 In December 2015, Meakin announced that the barge would soon be leaving Burrard Inlet after nearly 30 years.
 It was moved to Maple Ridge, British Columbia on December 22.
 The barge was scheduled for a $4.5-million refit there before being relocated to an undisclosed location.
 In 2017, the barge's owners, alongside diving pioneer Phil Nuytten, announced plans to convert it into an attraction called the Deep Ocean Discovery Centre.
 An event was planned for 21 October 2017 to launch a crowdfunding campaign, but was cancelled due to weather concerns.
-A petition to Vancouver City council to give the barge Historic Place Status received only 185 signatures.
-No mention has been made of a rescheduled event, its Facebook and Twitter have not been updated since 2017, and its YouTube account has been closed.

 In 2020, it was reported that there were plans to refit the barge into a seafood restaurant, though a location had not been secured.
 Later in 2021 it was reported that an undisclosed site had been selected but was awaiting government approval.

-On March 26, 2025, it was reported that the McBarge had partially sunk into the Fraser River.
-Transport Canada was unable to locate the current owner.
+On March 26, 2025, it was reported that the McBarge had partially sunk into the Fraser River in Maple Ridge.
+Transport Canada was unable to locate the current owner at that time, because Meakin died in April 2025, shortly after the vessel capsized.